google/skia/site/user/api/SkPath_Reference.md

 Appends <a href="#SkPath_kMove_Verb">kMove Verb</a> to <a href="#Verb_Array">Verb Array</a> and (0, 0) to <a href="#Point_Array">Point Array</a>, if needed;
 then appends <a href="#SkPath_kLine_Verb">kLine Verb</a> to <a href="#Verb_Array">Verb Array</a> and <a href="undocumented#Line">Line</a> end to <a href="#Point_Array">Point Array</a>.
 <a href="undocumented#Line">Line</a> end is <a href="#Last_Point">Last Point</a> plus <a href="undocumented#Vector">Vector</a> (<a href="#SkPath_rLineTo_dx">dx</a>, <a href="#SkPath_rLineTo_dy">dy</a>).
-Function name stands for relative line to.
+Function name stands for "relative line to".

 ### Parameters